Who are the VRHS band boosters?

 The Uniform fee is paid by marching band students to offset the cost of alterations and cleaning expenses for marching season as well as concert season.
 Because these uniforms are used for many years, it is imperative they are hemmed correctly, cleaned properly and kept in the band hall rather than at home.

-The Instrument usage fee is paid by all students using school owned instruments and equipment to offset the cost of cleaning, repairing and replacing equipment as necessary including percussionist and Starline Dance Company.
+The School Owned Instrument/Equipment fee is paid by all students using school owned instruments and equipment to offset the cost of cleaning, repairing and replacing equipment as necessary including percussionist and color guard.

 All other equipment is purchased at registration and owned by the students: show t-shirts, uniform shorts, water bottles, garment bags, marching shoes, gloves, etc.